VitaliiAndreev/WarThunder_PresetRandomizer/README.md

 - Clicking a vehicle in the research tree toggles it on/off which affects whether it's used in randomisation.
 - Presets need to be scrapped (recycle icon) before research trees are unlocked for free browsing.

-### Startup arguments:

-- "-j" forces the app to work with data deserialised from JSON directly.
-Doesn't affect whether SQLite databases are generated or not.
-- "-!d" prevents the app from generating SQLite databases for game versions.
-Automatically engages "-j" if the latter isn't being used.

 ### User settings

 *Client.Wpf.Settings.xml* stores user preferences.
 While it can be edited manually, it shouldn't be necessary to do so.